Tattoo Removal Questions and Answers | Removal Facts

 A: During your consultation, we will estimate the number of treatments needed and measure your tattoo to determine a cost.

 Q: How many treatments does it take to remove a tattoo with the PicoSure?

 A: Every person responds differently to laser tattoo removal.
-Due to the variations of ink, colors, skin type, immune factors and genetics, we can only provide an educated estimate.
-During your consultation, the technician will provide you with an estimate cost and number of treatments we think you will need.
-See our before and afters to see our satisfied PicoSure customers.
+Due to the variations of ink, colors, skin type, immune factors, and genetics, we can only provide an educated estimate.
+During your consultation, the technician will provide you with an estimated cost and the number of treatments we think you will need.
+See our before and after to see our satisfied PicoSure customers.

 Q: What are the typical post-treatment side effects that I will see on my tattoo?

 A: Patients may notice hypopigmentation, pinpoint bleeding, edema, blistering or erythema.
 This is normal; it’s the body’s way of keeping the treated area cool to allow for fast healing.
 If it’s bothering you, apply a sterilized cold compress to the area and/or contact us at 724 987 3221.